 - Maximum state prison sentence: 5 years

 - Maximum jail or house of correction sentence: 2.5 years

 If the indecent assault and battery was committed on an elderly or disabled person, per Section 13K the offender is punishable by the following:

 - Maximum house of correction sentence: 2.5 years

 - Any subsequent offense shall be punished by imprisonment in the state prison for no more than 20 years.

-Due to the fact that Indecent Assault and Battery is regarded as a sexual offense, the Commonwealth is likely to bring an aggressive attack strategy in the prosecution against you.
+Due to the fact that Indecent Assault and Battery is regarded as a sexual offense, the Commonwealth is likely to bring an aggressive attack strategy in the prosecution against you, and it is likely you will need a skilled Massachusetts criminal defense lawyer to protect your rights.
 If you are charged with a sex crime, you can rely on the heightened ability of The Law Office of Patrick J. Murphy to guide you through the treacherous terrain of the criminal justice system, and to fight for you every step of the way.
-Patrick J. Murphy, Esq. is an accomplished criminal defense attorney who has been successfully defending clients in the greater Boston area for 18 years.
+Patrick J. Murphy, Esq. is an accomplished criminal defense attorney who has been successfully defending clients in the greater Boston area for many years.
 His office is available 24/7 to provide you with a free and confidential legal assessment of your case.
 For additional information, please call 617-367-0450 or complete the contact form on our website.